SOLVING PERSONAL LEGAL MATTERS

 Family Law is a complex legal area; one that requires expert knowledge and compassion.
 Our Chorley based family law solicitors can help you with all aspects of family law, including:

-Our specialists understand how emotionally challenging dealing with a family law issue can be; whether that's a breakdown of a relationship, adopting a child or dealing with a forced marriage issue.
+Our specialists understand how emotionally challenging dealing with a family law issue can be; whether that's a breakdown of a relationship or dealing with a forced marriage issue.
 If you need legal support for a family law issue, contact one of our specialist advisors today.

 If you are seeking a divorce from your spouse or want to separate from your partner, then it's vital to have a trusted solicitor at your side, especially if there are children involved and assets to distribute.
 Our expert divorce solicitors have experience in dealing with complex divorce cases, including dividing foreign-held assets, dividing business assets after a divorce, freezing injunctions and distributing high-net-worth assets.

 We are proud to be members of the Law Society's Children Law Accreditation Scheme, which ensures that the highest standards are always reached when it comes to child law.
-We are well placed to help you with the legal aspect of child custody and child arrangement issues as well as maintenance agreements for children.
+We are well placed to help you with the legal aspect of child arrangements.
 We also have highly experienced solicitors who can assist with disputes involving child abduction.

 Our divorce and child law solicitors are here to help you in any way we can.
 We also understand that divorce can be an expensive and stressful process, which is why we are up-front about our fees and offer a number of financial packages, including a fixed fee service for straight forward divorces, to help you manage the cost of your separation.
 Find out more about our fees here.